PierceNg/football.db-Glorp/repo/OpenFootball.package/OFTeam.class/README.md

-I am a team in OpenFootball.
+I am the Smalltalk class for the table TEAMS.